-Her Majesty The Queen is the Sovereign of the Order, and the governor general is the chancellor and Principal Companion of the Order.
+His Majesty the King is the Sovereign of the Order, and the governor general is the chancellor and Principal Companion of the Order.

 Appointments are made for sustained achievement at three levels: Companion, Officer and Member.
 Officers and Members may be elevated within the Order in recognition of further achievement, based on continued exceptional or extraordinary service to Canada.
-Usually, promotions are considered five years after the first appointment.
+Usually, promotions can be considered five years after the last appointment.

 Recognizes outstanding achievement and merit of the highest degree, especially in service to Canada or to humanity at large.